-Competitive Enzyme Immunoassay (TYPE 5):
+Competitive Enzyme Immunoassay (Type 5)

 The required components for assessing the binding capacity of human serum are enzyme-T3 conjugate, thyroxine, binding protein (P), and immobilized thyroxine antibody (Ab).
 Upon mixing the enzyme-conjugate and thyroxine with the specimen, a binding reaction results between the patient's binding proteins and the added thyroxine but not with the enzyme conjugate.
-This interaction is represented below:
+This interaction is represented by

-T4 = Thyroxine added (constant quantity) P = Specific binding proteins (varying quantity)
+P = Specific binding proteins (varying quantity)